← Back to research

 • Secret injection — Network-layer credential management prevents exfiltration by design

-• Fast startup — Sub-200ms boot for a full microVM is impressive, nearly matching container speed
+• Fast startup — ~320ms boot for a full microVM beats Docker on bare-metal Linux per official benchmarks

 • Programmable networking — DNS inspection, HTTP interception, DLP, and domain allowlisting built in